Introduction

 Which individuals spoke to the issue of which books belong in the canon?

-The Christian reference to a canon is round in the writings of Melito of Sardis (§177) around 170ad.
+The first Christian reference to a canon is found in the writings of Melito of Sardis (§177) around 170ad.
 This man is interesting because he actually went to Palestine to seek information on the Jewish canon. (p224) His canon list does not include Esther, Nehemiah, or Lamentations.
 He also includes the Wisdom of Solomon which the Jewish and Protestant canons exclude.
 In all other respects, his list is the same as Josephus.

 What were Origen’s thoughts on this issue?

 Origen (§187) has a great deal to say on the canon; see chapter 25.
 Westcott writes that “the testimony which Origen gives to the books of the New Testament is more complete than any which has been yet obtained.”
 Origen acknowledges that there were reservations with 2-3 John, James, and 2 Peter.
-He also notes the difficulty with knowing the author of Hebrews which may have caused some to doubt its canonicity.
+He also notes the difficulty with knowing the author of Hebrews which may have caused some to doubt its canonicity:

 Peter has left one Epistle generally acknowledged; and perhaps a second, for that is disputed.
 John wrote the Apocalypse and an Epistle of very few lines; and, it may be, a second and third, since all do not admit them to be genuine.’
 Of the Epistle to the Hebrews, he writes, that ‘the thoughts are the thoughts of the Apostle Paul; … but who it was who wrote the Epistle, God only knows certainly.’
 Elsewhere he quotes the Epistles of James and Jude, but at the same time alludes to the doubts entertained as to their right to be classed among the Christian Scriptures. (p365)